Clackamas County Resources

 Recycling and Garbage

-Optional: Wrap wall showing plastic wrap accepted for recycling at local grocery stores and depots.
+Optional: “Wall of Wrap” showing plastic wrap accepted for recycling at local grocery stores and depots.

 Optional: Four brightly colored View-Masters™ with slides about Waste Prevention, Food Waste Prevention, Toxics, and Backyard Composting.
 (See picture in Master Recycler section below)